Deyan-Petkov/Game/aczc791 Game/ReadMe.txt

 This project is based on 2D engine.
-In order to be executable you need to add(if is not already added) the CityEngine.jar library from the CityEnginee40 folder inside the main folder.
+In order to be executable you need to add(if it's not already added) the CityEngine.jar library from the CityEnginee40 folder inside the main folder.